yogsototh/vagrant-yesod/README.md

 and then visit: [http://192.168.33.10:3000](http://192.168.33.10:3000)

+## Debugging

+I didn't done it.
+But you could install `cabal-ghci` package.
+This will run ghci using your installed packages.

 ## More recent yesod version

 If you want to use a more recent version of yesod, just start from a fresh